MGS5 EV: China

+Indonesia

+The MGS5 EV was launched in Indonesia on 5 February 2026 at the 33rd Indonesia International Motor Show, with three variants: Ignite (49 kWh), Magnify (49 kWh) and Magnify Max (62 kWh).
+It is locally assembled at SGMW's Cikarang plant.

 Malaysia

 The MGS5 EV was launched in Malaysia on 20 May 2025, with three variants: Com 49 kWh, Com 62 kWh and Lux 62 kWh.
+Local CKD assembly commenced on 10 March 2026 at contract manufacturer EPMB's assembly plant in Malacca.

+The local CKD assembled MGS5 EV was launched in Malaysia on 24 April 2026, in the sole Lux 62 kWh variant.
+The CKD model received leatherette seat upholstery (partial leather upholstery on the CBU model), a powered front passenger seat, the 62 kWh powertrain was updated to produce 151 kW and 350 Nm of torque, and the electric range was increased to 446 km.
+In August 2026, the Com 49 kWh variant was reintroduced to the line-up as a locally assembled variant.

+Philippines

+The MGS5 EV was launched in the Philippines on 27 August 2026, in the sole unnamed variant using the 49 kWh LFP battery pack.

 Singapore

-The MGS5 EV was launched in Singapore on 10 April 2025 with a sole Luxury (62 kWh) variant.
+The MGS5 EV was launched in Singapore on 10 April 2025, in the sole Luxury (62 kWh) variant.

 Thailand

-The MGS5 EV was launched in Thailand on 25 March 2025 with three trim levels: D, X and V. It is available with Standard Range (50 kWh) and Long Range (64 kWh) powertrain options.
+The MGS5 EV was launched in Thailand on 25 March 2025, with three trim levels: D, X and V. It is available with Standard Range (50 kWh) and Long Range (64 kWh) powertrain options.
 The D+ trim replaced the D trim in August 2025.

+In January 2026, the Thai-market MGS5 EV receive several changes.
+The X and V trim levels was replaced with X+ and V+ trim levels respectively.
+Both variants receive larger 15.6-inch screen, with redesigned center console and column-mounted shifter.
+The V+ trim received a 62.2 kWh LFP battery to replace the previous 64 kWh NMC battery.

 Europe

 The MGS5 EV debuted in Europe with sales started in the UK in April 2025 and later debuted in other European countries in the second quarter of the same year.
-In the UK, it is available in three variants: SE Standard Range (49 kWh), SE Long Range (64 kWh) and Trophy Long Range (64 kWh).
+In the UK, it is available with three variants: SE Standard Range (49 kWh), SE Long Range (64 kWh) and Trophy Long Range (64 kWh).

+Latin America

+Brazil

+The MGS5 EV was launched in Brazil on 20 November 2025, as part of MG's return to the Brazilian market.
+It is available with two trim levels: Comfort and Luxury, it is available with the 64 kWh NMC battery pack.

 Oceania

 Australia

-The MGS5 EV was launched in Australia on 30 April 2025 with two trim levels: Excite and Essence.
-It is available with 49 kWh and 62 kWh powertrain options.
+The MGS5 EV was launched in Australia on 30 April 2025, with two trim levels: Excite and Essence.
+It is available with 49 kWh and 62 kWh LFP battery options.
+In July 2026, the Excite trim was discontinued.

+New Zealand

+The MGS5 EV was launched in New Zealand on 7 July 2025, with four variants: Excite 49, Essence 49, Excite 62 and Essence 62, it is available with 49 kWh and 62 kWh LFP battery options.